TitanAllStars/TitanAllStars.github.io/README.md

 ## Emeralds
 * Generally, here is [where to spend your emeralds](https://www.youtube.com/watch?v=cYDR0TkNnDU&feature=emb_rel_pause)
-* Specifically, our guild requests you prioritize spending emeralds on powering-up your Titans.
-Bump'em up before hitting the Dungeon.
-This helps a virtuous cycle of farming titanite to hit your 150 titanate quota.
-Strong titans also greatly assist the Guild Wars, where the higher we place the quicker you receive your Hero Skin power-up from the Guild War Shop.
+* Its beneficial to spending your first emeralds powering-up your Titans up to between levels 10 to 15, to kick off a virtuous-cycle of titanite gathering.
+Strong titans also greatly assist the Guild Wars.
 * Do also open three chests up per Outland Boss win, to get additional Artifact Coins.
 Use those Artifact Coins to power-up your A-Team's first artifacts to 100%-Activation.
 * Minimise emerald to coin conversions - unless some special event gives extreme bonuses.
 * Avoid opening extra chests in Tower.
 As a general rule only open ONE-OF-THREE Tower Chests, unless you see something particularly needful.